fusedbloxxer/asciidra/README.md

 # asciidra

-Convert images to ASCII art using deep learning techniques that are optimization / gradient descent based.
+Convert images to ASCII art using deep learning techniques that are stochastic gradient descent based.

 ## CLI Description